hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 ```
 (horovod) $ HOROVOD_GPU_OPERATIONS=NCCL HOROVOD_WITH_TENSORFLOW=1 HOROVOD_WITH_PYTORCH=1 HOROVOD_WITH_MPI=1 HOROVOD_WITH_GLOO=1 pip install --no-cache-dir horovod
 ```
 5. verify the horovod conda environment.
-You should see something like the following:
+You should see output something like the following:
 ```
 (horovod) $ horovodrun -cb
 Horovod v0.26.1: